 - defining core values, guiding principles and behavioural standards

-- outlining administrative processes
+- outlining processes to administer the Code

 The Council consists of members who: